1

 Research

-Catalyst technology is evolving in the direction of solving environmental problems such as climate change and waste treatment while breaking away from energy technology that relies on fossil fuels.
-In particular, technology to convert carbon dioxide, the main source of greenhouse gases, into useful energy and chemical raw materials, and technology to increase value-added chemicals from methane, which is generated a lot in the process of shale gas development, are actively in progress.
-In addition, catalyst technology is being applied in various ways to high-efficiency energy production using solar energy and next-generation hydrogen technology.
-Research on the development of catalyst technology that suggests a new solution for future energy and environment is being actively conducted.
-Using nanostructured materials, it is possible to develop new catalysts with catalyst activity, selectivity, and stability that far exceed the existing performance.
+Catalyst technology is developing in a direction to solve environmental problems such as climate change and waste disposal, out of the energy technology that depends on fossil fuels.
+In particular, the technology of converting carbon dioxide, a major source of greenhouse gases into useful energy and chemical raw materials, and the technology to increase added value -added chemicals from methane generated in the process of shale gas development are actively underway.
+In addition, catalyst technology is applied in various ways to produce high efficiency energy using solar energy and next -generation hydrogen technology.
+Plastic upcycling, which can chemically decompose abandoned plastics, is an important future technology that circulates resources.
+In An Lab, research on the development of new catalyst technology, which proposes new solutions for future energy and environment, is being actively conducted.

 • Development of Functional Nanostructured Catalysts